 Patients with multiple disc-degeneration stages often suffer from intense pain.
 Although earlier forms of spinal fusion procedures help to relieve the pain to some measure, the relief is usually short-term.

-A new spinal fusion technique, known as hybrid fusion, now provides patients with a permanent relief from the pain.
+Hybrid fusion provides patients with a permanent relief from the pain.
 Hybrid fusion is a breakthrough for patients, especially younger individuals, as the treatment will no longer be at the expense of their ability to lead an active lifestyle.

 Launched worldwide in 2007, Raffles Hospital was one of the pioneer users of hybrid fusion in Asia Pacific.
 To date, there were nine foreign and local patients who had undergone hybrid fusion at Raffles Hospital.